eserlxl/aurgen/README.md

-# AURgen
+# AURGen

 **AUR Packaging Automation Script for Arch Linux**

-`AURgen` is a general-purpose Bash utility for automating the creation, maintenance, and testing of Arch Linux AUR packaging files.
+`AURGen` is a general-purpose Bash utility for automating the creation, maintenance, and testing of Arch Linux AUR packaging files.
 It streamlines the process of generating tarballs, updating `PKGBUILD` and `.SRCINFO` files, and preparing packages for local testing or AUR submission.
 It can be used to package software from any GitHub project, not just a specific repository.

-> **Note:** AURgen is designed for **GNU/Linux** systems only.
+> **Note:** AURGen is designed for **GNU/Linux** systems only.
 It requires GNU Bash (v4+), GNU getopt (from `util-linux`), and other GNU-specific tools.
-AURgen will not work on BSD, macOS, or other non-GNU platforms.
+AURGen will not work on BSD, macOS, or other non-GNU platforms.

 ## Features